-Pursuant to the Code of Corporate Governance, it is the duty of the Board of Directors to guide the Company by pursuing its sustainable success; an objective which is embodied in the creation of long-term value for the benefit of shareholders, taking into account the interests of other stakeholders relevant to GVS.
+Pursuant to the Code of Corporate Governance, it is the responsibility of the Board of Directors to guide the Company by pursuing its sustainable success, an objective which is embodied in the creation of long-term value for the benefit of shareholders, taking into account the interests of other stakeholders relevant to GVS.

-For guidance on how this objective is implemented by the Board of Directors in GVS's strategies, remuneration policies, and system of internal control and risk management, see Sections 4, 8, and 9 of the Report below, respectively.
+For information on how this objective is implemented by the Board of Directors in the strategies, remuneration policies, and the internal control and risk management system of GVS, please refer to Sections 4, 8, and 9 of the Report.